 '''

 Commit the chaincode definition on the channel.

 Usage:

 peer lifecycle chaincode commit [flags]

-Flags:

 --channel-config-policy string

 The endorsement policy associated to this

-⇔chaincode specified as a channel config policy reference
+→chaincode specified as a channel config policy reference

 -C, --channelID string

-The channel on which this command should be,
+The channel on which this command should be...

-Gexecuted
+-executed

 --collections-config string

 The fully qualified path to the collection

 \hookrightarrow JSON file including the file name

 --connectionProfile string

 The fully qualified path to the connection

--profile that provides the necessary connection information for the network.
-Note:...
+→profile that provides the necessary connection information for the network.
+Note:

--currently only supported for providing peer connection information
+→currently only supported for providing peer connection information

 -E, --endorsement-plugin string

 The name of the endorsement plugin to be used

-\hookrightarrow \mathbf{for} this chaincode
+\hookrightarrow for this chaincode

 -h, --help

 help for commit

 --init-required

 Whether the chaincode requires invoking 'init'

 -n, --name string

 Name of the chaincode

 --peerAddresses stringArray

 The addresses of the peers to connect to

 The sequence number of the chaincode

 --sequence int

-\rightarrow definition for the channel (default 1)
+→definition for the channel (default 1)

 --signature-policy string

 The endorsement policy associated to this

 → chaincode specified as a signature policy

---tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

--cert files of the peers to connect to.
+\rightarrowcert files of the peers to connect to.
 The order and number of certs specified

-→ should match the --peerAddresses flag
+→should match the --peerAddresses flag

-The name of the validation plugin to be used

 -V, --validation-plugin string

+The name of the validation plugin to be used.

-→ for this chaincode
+\hookrightarrow for this chaincode

+Version of the chaincode

 -v, --version string

-Version of the chaincode

 --waitForEvent

-Whether to wait for the event from each peer's,
+Whether to wait for the event from each peer's...

--deliver filtered service signifying that the transaction has been committed.
+→deliver filtered service signifying that the transaction has been committed,

-→ successfully (default true)
+⇒successfully (default true)

 --waitForEventTimeout duration Time to wait for the event from each peer's

-\hookrightarrowdeliver filtered service signifying that the 'invoke' transaction has been,
+\rightarrowdeliver filtered service signifying that the 'invoke' transaction has been,

 →committed successfully (default 30s)

 Global Flags:

 --cafile string

-Path to file containing PEM-encoded,
+Path to file containing PEM-encoded.

-⇔trusted certificate(s) for the ordering endpoint
+→trusted certificate(s) for the ordering endpoint

+Path to file containing PEM-encoded X509

 --certfile string

-Path to file containing PEM-encoded X509

--public key to use for mutual TLS communication with the orderer endpoint
+→public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

-→the orderer endpoint
+→ the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

-Path to file containing PEM-encoded
+Path to file containing PEM-encoded.

--private key to use for mutual TLS communication with the orderer endpoint
+→private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

 --ordererTLSHostnameOverride string The hostname override to use when

-\rightarrow validating the TLS connection to the orderer.
+→validating the TLS connection to the orderer.

 --tls

 Use TLS when communicating with the

 →orderer endpoint

 '''